IgniteUI/igniteui-docfx/en/components/grids_templates/row_editing.md

 ---
 title: Angular Grid Row Editing | UI Grid | Ignite UI for Angular | Infragistics
 _description: Learn how to configure in row data manipulations with Ignite UI for Angular.
-Intuitive grid row editing and CRUD capabilities are available with the ui grid.
+Intuitive grid row editing and CRUD capabilities are available with the UI grid.
 _keywords: row editing, igniteui for angular, infragistics
 ---